vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - 5+ days on, you will start to lose some muscle
 - Some muscle loss is acceptable

+## Adipose tissue loss
+- white adipose tissue (body fat) makes and releases leptin.
+Leptin helps inhibit (prevent) hunger and regulate energy balance so that your body doesn’t trigger a hunger response when it doesn’t need energy (calories).
+Leptin doesn’t affect your hunger levels and food intake from meal to meal but rather acts to alter food intake and control energy expenditure over a longer period of time to help maintain your normal weight.
+- As your body fat (adipose tissue) decreases, your leptin levels decrease, which signals your body to think that it’s starving.
+This stimulates intense hunger and appetite and can lead to increased food consumption.

 ## Initiation
 It is actually pretty easy to start off fasting habit early in life.
-For example, for over a year, 6yo son has been happily doing daily (4:30PM-8:30AM) intermittent fasting and ~24 hour fast on ekAdashi-s (albeit cheating with milk and fruits), while staying fully active (eg 1 hr swimming, 1 hr dance yesterday).
+For example, for over a year, 6yo son has been happily doing daily (4:30PM-8:30AM) intermittent fasting and ~24 hour fast on ekAdashi-s (albeit cheating with milk and fruits), while staying fully active (eg 1 hr swimming + 1 hr dance).

 ## Credits
 - Quotes from Mark Baker/ GuruAnaerobic.

 ## As treatment
-- "ज्वरदण्डं तु लङ्घनम्"
+- "ज्वरदण्डस् तु लङ्घनम्"

 > अतीव बलहीनं हि
   लङ्घनं नैव कारयेत् ।